 - Text is hard to read

 - Sections on pages fit too close together or are too far apart

 - You have to pinch the screen to zoom in

 Having a mobile-friendly website isn’t just important for providing a great user experience and earning mobile conversions.
 It’s also crucially important for SEO.
-Google has made mobile friendliness a ranking factor for a couple years now.
+Google has made mobile-friendliness a ranking factor for a couple of years now.
 This means that websites that do not offer a mobile-friendly experience can expect to lose favor with the ranking algorithm.
-To see how mobile friendly Google views your website, try out their Mobile-Friendly Test tool.
+To see how mobile-friendly Google views your website, try out their Mobile-Friendly Test tool.

 3. Use Testimonials

 Patient testimonials are a great way to earn the trust of your users.
 You can strategically place them on certain sections of your site as well as dedicate an entire page for visitors to view.
 It’s also important to get highly-rated reviews on popular online platforms such as Google, Facebook, Yelp, and HealthGrades.

 Getting good reviews on these platforms works to prove that the testimonials on your site aren’t just the few good ones you managed to get.
 Showing potential patients that verified users had a good experience while at your practice makes them feel that they will too.

 As a doctor, it’s important that you flaunt all of the accolades you’ve received over the years.
 This means showing users where you got your degree, what associations you belong to, and what other credentials you’ve attained.
 The more impressive you make yourself and your practice look, the better.